Do you have a large room in your house, office, or apartment that you want to get fresh and clean?

 What to Look for in the Best Large Room Air Purifier

-For example, you may want an air purifier for a basement that can get rid of mold spores and damp odors, but someone else might want a unit that can extract tobacco smoke particles inside a large smoking room.
+For example, you may want an air purifier for a basement that can get rid of mold spores and damp odors, but someone else might want the best air purifier for cigarette smoke to remove tobacco particles inside a large smoking room.

 Those two machines must be built differently to effectively clean the air of those types of particles.